sproutfund/field-guide/community-building/campaigns/index.md

 4. What talking points will resonate with your community?
 5. How should you convey your message?

-### 💪 Organizers

-**Get friends to help**: Recruit collaborators to fill critical roles.

-**Explanation**: Community building campaigns demand considerable and varied effort, and it’s worth recruiting friends, colleagues, and other professionals whose skillsets match the work.
-Some important contributors might include key community partners who can guide the campaign over the long term, plus short-term helpers like communications professionals, photographers, meeting facilitators, or venue hosts.

-**Thinking questions**:

-1. What roles do you need contributors to play to help you achieve your goals?
-2. How might you recruit contributors to join you?
-3. Are your helpers and vendors representative of your audience and responsive to their needs?

 ### 📅 Timeline

 **Build your calendar of events**: Determine how long your campaign should last.